samrauer/aerospace/README.md

 ## Usage

-This project is still in the planning stage of development, and should not be consumed yet
+This project is still in early stages of development and should not be consumed yet

 ## Development setup